How to Use Fill Handle in Excel (All You Need to Know)

 Now let’s take an example with the same starting date.
 But we want the next weekdays to appear only after filling.

-• Drag the fill handle down as usual for this and select Fill Weekdays from the AutoFill options after that.
+• Drag the fill handle down as usual for this and select Fill Weekdays from the AutoFill options.

 Fill weekdays feature in autofill